Tour de France 2020 dates | TV schedule and live stream

 The Tour de France started on Saturday 29th August 2020, roughly two months after it was originally scheduled to take place.

-It will be a full-length event, wrapping up in Paris on Sunday 20th September 2020.
+It has been a full-length event, wrapping up in Paris on Sunday 20th September 2020.

 How to watch Tour de France 2020 on TV and live stream